reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 		- Anti-nudity laws
 		- Anti- fraud/slander/libel laws
 		- Anti- hard drugs laws (e.g. even when they don't result in a reduce material quality of life for non-drug users, but they result in more homeless/laze underclass population).
+		- Suppressing free speech / freedom of association when it is needed to prevent oppression
+		- Various economic/occupational regulations (other than redistribution)
+		- Immigration restrictions
 	- This may be possible if:
 		- Certain laws are non-negotiable: e.g. police, courts, education, etc.
 		- The constraints imposed are low.